-Non-potable water is water that is unsafe for human consumption, but can be treated to be safely used in applications such as toilet/urinal flushing, clothes washing, floor drain traps and irrigation.
-Some examples of non-potable water include:
+Non-potable water is water that is unsafe for human consumption.
+Some examples include:

-- Graywater water discharged from lavatories, bathtubs, showers, clothes washers, and laundry trays - Rainwater water from natural precipitation - Reclaimed water municipal wastewater or industrial wastewater treated to specified level for an intended use - Captured condensate condensate that collects on refrigeration equipment - Stormwater natural precipitation, including snowmelt, that has contacted a surface at or below grade
+- Graywater water discharged from lavatories, bathtubs, showers, clothes washers, and laundry trays - Rainwater water from natural precipitation - Reclaimed water municipal wastewater or industrial wastewater treated to specified level for the designated reuse - Captured condensate water vapor in the air that encounters a colder surface, the water changes from a gas to a liquid and collects onto the cold surface

+Stormwater - natural precipitation, including snowmelt that has contacted a surface at or below grade

-Why Use Non-Potable Water Reuse Systems?
+Why Use Non-potable Water Reuse Systems?

-While non-potable water sources do not undergo the same federally-mandated treatment requirements as drinking water, water reuse systems are designed to treat non-potable water to safe levels for purposes like toilet flushing, clothes washing and irrigation.
+While non-potable water sources do not undergo the same treatment to drinking water standards and are not meant for human consumption, these water reuse systems are designed to capture water to be used for non-drinking or non-culinary purposes.
+This includes toilet flushing, clothes washing and irrigation.

 Non-potable water reuse can result in significant savings for the consumer.
-According to the U.S. Water Alliance and the Water Research Foundation, non-potable water reuse systems can save up to 25% of the total potable water use in residential buildings and as much as 75% in commercial buildings.
-Additionally, treated wastewater for non-potable applications is far less expensive to treat and can be as little as one third the price of treating potable water.
+According to the U.S. Water Alliance and The Water Research Foundation, non-potable water reuse systems can save up to 25% of the total potable water use in residential buildings and as much as 75% in commercial buildings.
+Additionally, recycled water is far less expensive to treat and can be as little as one third the price of potable drinking water.
+By installing onsite non-potable water reuse systems used for everyday home tasks such as clothes washing and irrigation, we can reduce potable water demands even further by 50% to 90%.